robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

         :align: center
         :alt: Dashboard 2

 You’ll be presented with a dialog box where you need to complete your Product Cloud API details.
 The steps vary depending on which vendor it is that hosts your Product Cloud with.
-Cloud ID provides specific configuration steps for Amaozn AWS and Microsoft Azure, while we also support other cloud vendors.
+Cloud ID provides specific configuration steps for Amazon AWS and Microsoft Azure, while we also support other cloud vendors.

 Configuring Amazon Web Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~